ASHISHVERMA114142/My-Linux-Learning/README.md

 Method: An interface can have any number of methods, but Runnable interface has only one method, run().
 Usage: Any interface can be implemented by any class to use the methods declared in the interface.
 Runnable is specifically implemented by classes that are intended to be executed by a thread.
 Functional Interface: Runnable is a functional interface, meaning it has exactly one abstract method.
 This makes it a good fit for use with lambda expressions in Java 8 and beyond.
 A general interface is not necessarily a functional interface.

+# Three types of interface
+1. Consumer interface take only one argument and returns nothing ...
+Consumer<T> and has only one method accept( Object)
+2. Function interface take two argument first one is input type and second one is the output type ....
+Function <T,F> and has only one method accept ...
+3. Supplier interface take only one argument and has only one method "get()" ..
+Supplier<T> ...